 Our analysis shows that by the 3rd year, drivers can expect their cars to still offer 11 bars of capacity; by the 5th year, most cars have dropped to 10 bars.
 This is another way to look at the data, by considering battery capacity loss by age of the car.
 Estimating the battery capacity bars by the age of a car only works under normal driving conditions, i.e., for cars that drive around 10,000 miles per year.

 Relationship between Battery Capacity Bars and Range

-Apparently, the first bar represents a 15% loss in capacity, or around 20 miles of range for the 2017 30 kWh battery.
+The first bar represents a 15% loss in capacity, or around 20 miles of range for the 2017 30 kWh battery.
 Any further bars lost each represent around 6.25% of capacity.
 Upon losing the first bar, we estimated that a 30kWh Nissan Leaf would deliver an average range around 110 miles per full charge, down from 130 miles with the full 12 bars.

 How would this battery deterioration study of pre-2018 models translate to the new 40 kWh Leaf, which doesn't display battery bars?
 Assuming the battery performs in a similar fashion (even if the display has changed), we can project our learnings onto the new Leaf to estimate range as the battery ages.

 |Battery Capacity||Average Mileage||Est. Range: 24kWh Battery||Est. Range: 30 kWh Battery||Est. Range: 40 kWh Batttery|

 Here are Projected Ranges for the New Nissan Leaf by Age and Mileage

 How does these results apply to the new 40 kWh Leaf?
 Using a linear approximation for fractional bars, NimbleFins estimates that when the average new Nissan Leaf turns 3 years old, it will still offer 150 miles of real-life range, as you can see in the following chart.
 Cars aged 5 years should still drive over 130 miles on a full charge.